-Public Water System ID Number Public Water System Name AZ04-09040 Pinedale Estates DWID Contact Name and Title • Phone Number E-mail Address Blake Anderson- Certified Operator 928-940-0042 azblakeanderson@gmail.com We want our valued customers to be informed about their water quality.
-We hold virtual board meetings monthly.
-If you would like to learn more about public participation or information on attending any of our regularly scheduled meetings, please visit our webpage at: pinedaleestateswater.myruralwater.com/home Drinking Water Courses
+Public Water System ID Number Public Water System Name AZ04-09040 Pinedale Estates DWID Contact Name and Title Phone Number E-mail Address Blake Anderson - Operator 928-940-0042 azblakeanderson@gmail.com

+We want our valued customers to be informed about their water quality.
+If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact Blake Anderson at 928-940-0042 for additional opportunities and meeting dates and times.